G-Core/product-documentation/documentation/hosting/other-services/ddos-protection/about-gcore-ddos-protection-for-dedicated-servers.md

 ## Billing

- The price of a Server Protection service depends on three things:
+ The price of DDoS Protection service depends on three things:

 - OSI layers to be protected.
 Two ranges are available: L3-L4 and L3-L 7, the first option is cheaper.
 - The bandwidth that will be used by TMS to send traffic to the server**.** Several options are available: 1 Mbps, 10 Mbps, 100 Mbps, 200 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 10 Gbps.
 The lower the bandwidth is, the cheaper the tariff is.
 - The region where the server is located.
-Prices vary from location to location, please send a request for service, and we will tell you the price of Server Protection in a particular data center.
+Prices vary from location to location, please send a request for service, and we will tell you the price of DDoS Protection in a particular data center.

 The price does not depend on the choice of on-demand or always-on protection mode but remember: always-on is available at L3-L7 protection layers, and on-demand is available only at L3-L4.